AkshitdotChaudhary/Akshit_portfolio/README.md

 ## Features

 - **Responsive Design**: The portfolio is fully responsive and works seamlessly across all devices.
-- **Smooth Animations**: Integrated Framer Motion for sleek and smooth UI transitions.
 - **Project Showcase**: A collection of my key projects with detailed descriptions and links.
-- **Contact Form**: A simple form to get in touch with me.

 ## Tech Stack